Roberto Scarone

 Roberto Scarone Rivera (16 July 1917 – 25 April 1994) was a Uruguayan football player and manager.
 He is mainly known for his successful managing spell at the helm of the Uruguayan powerhouse Peñarol in the early 1960s.

 Career

 Scarone started playing professionally at his hometown club Peñarol in the 1930s.
-In 1939, at the age of 22, he moved to Gimnasia La Plata in Argentina where he spent four seasons.
+In 1939, at the age of 22, he moved to Gimnasia y Esgrima La Plata in Argentina where he spent four seasons.
 Between 1943 and 1947 he had spells with Mexican sides América and Atlante before coming back to Gimnasia in 1948.
 That same year he retired from active football and immediately took over as the club's coach.